Emergency Evacuee Guidance During COVID-19

 - Connect with your case manager to receive latest health system information pertinent to evacuation

-- Your local or First Nations government will provide you with the appropriate COVID-19 pos reception site
+- Your local or First Nations government will provide you with the appropriate COVID-19 positive reception site

 - If possible

 - Evacuate by your own vehicle.
-If you do not have a personal vehicle, advise your case manager for instructions.
+If you do not have a personal vehicle, ask your case manager for instructions

 - Maintain physical distancing while travelling